kaizendorks/vue-autowire/docs-src/installation.md

 - what file/folder name convention should be used to find them

 The easiest is to use the [default convention](./conventions/README.md).

+After the plugin is installed, you can register additional locations.
 ``` js
 import Vue from 'vue'
 import App from './App.vue'